Data-Chain Backdoor: Do You Trust Diffusion Models as Generative Data Supplier?: Evaluation

 \section{Evaluation}

-We evaluate DCB under the \emph{train-from-scratch} setting, covering low- and high-resolution scenarios and multiple downstream learning scenarios.
-Across all experiments, diffusion models are trained on poisoned datasets produced by representative clean-label backdoor attacks, and subsequently used as data generators for downstream classification tasks.
-We consider standard supervised learning as well as a data-scarce zero-shot learning setting to assess the robustness and transferability of diffusion-generated backdoors.
+We evaluate DCB under the \emph{train-from-scratch} or \emph{finetuning} settings.
+Across all experiments, diffusion models are trained or finetuned on poisoned datasets registered by clean-label backdoor triggers, and subsequently used as data generators for downstream classification tasks.
+We consider standard supervised learning as well as data-scarce settings to assess the threats in real-world applications.

 For downstream evaluation, we train classifiers on datasets augmented with diffusion-generated samples and report standard metrics for benign utility and attack effectiveness.
-Specifically, we measure Clean Accuracy (CA) of a baseline classifier trained on clean data, Backdoored Benign Accuracy (BA) of classifiers trained under the attack setting on clean inputs, and Attack Success Rate (ASR) on trigger-embedded inputs.
+Specifically, we measure Clean Accuracy (CA) of a baseline classifier trained on clean data, Backdoored Benign Accuracy (BA) of classifiers trained under the attack setting on clean inputs, and Attack Success Rate (ASR) on poisoned inputs.
 We report ASR for both the original backdoor attacks on real poisoned data and their diffusion-generated counterparts to assess attack property preservation.
-To assess whether the attack preserves the generation quality of diffusion models, we additionally report Fréchet Inception Distance (FID)~\cite{heusel2017ttur} and Inception Score (IS)~\cite{salimans2016improved}.
-Detailed setups are provided in the corresponding experimental subsections.
+To assess whether the attack preserves the generation quality of diffusion models, we additionally report Fréchet Inception Distance (FID)~\cite{heusel2017ttur} and Inception Score (IS)~\cite{salimans2016improved}, with details in Appendix~A.3.